pozzo-research-group/OT2-Course-MSE/Stock_Solution_Protocol/Gold Nanorod Synthesis.md

 |Silver Nitrate |0.64|2.17|20|
 |Ascorbic Acid |6.30|22.2|20|
 |Sodium Borohydride|10.0  |7.56|10 |

 Additional Instructions

 CTAB: To fully dissolve CTAB into the solution, it must be heated to at least 30 degrees Celsius and stirred at 1000 – 1200 rpm.
+The solution should be fully transparent when dissolved.
 It may also take around 30 minutes for this to happen.
 This stock solution must be kept at 30 degrees Celsius after it is fully dissolved, if not it will crystalize.
 Use this stock solution immediately after removing it from the hot plate and return it to the plate if not in use.
 If crystals start to form, re-heat the solution.

 Gold Chloride hydrate: It may be easier to first create a 1M solution of Gold Chloride hydrate , and then use that to make the stock solutions.
 The 1mM solution can be made with 20 uL of 1M Gold Chloride hydrate and 19.98 mL of water, while the 0.5 mM solution can be made with 10 uL of 1 M Gold Chloride hydrate and 20 mL of water.